Clinical Attendance and Participation

 Clinical Probation with Restriction

 Clinical probation with restriction is the official means of notifying you of unacceptable behavior and/or unsatisfactory performance.
-Being placed on probation with restriction can affect the field experience/clinical grade and may result in a Student Code of Conduct violation which may result in being administratively withdrawn from the course.
+Being placed on probation with restriction can affect the field experience/clinical grade and may result in a referral to the Code of Conduct, course failure, clinical ineligibility, and/or administrative withdrawal from the course.

 Clinical probation with restriction status is conferred at the discretion of the course instructor, clinical instructor, and respective course faculty and referred to the Program Director for any unsafe or unprofessional behaviors.
 Violation of a clinical probation will result in a referral to the Code of Conduct Committee.